r-token/ryantoken.com-v4-ignite/Content/blog/swift-everywhere-web.md

 It wasn't until I listened to the aforementioned Lex Fridman podcast featuring DHH a few months later that inspiration struck again, this time for good.

 In particular, one specific concept stuck with me above all others from that six-hour interview: the idea that "writing code could feel as good as writing a poem" ([2:12:27](https://youtu.be/vagyIcmIGOQ?si=kL8L7XOrsPNrfg8W&t=7947)).
 In the era of prompt engineering and handing over large swaths of work to an AI assistant, this rang so true to me.
 Let me be clear: I use AI for my work every day.
 I find it completely invaluable.
-But I find that handing over *too much* of my work to AI is so much less satisfying than "chiseling beautiful code poems out of the editor" ([2:39:17](https://youtu.be/vagyIcmIGOQ?si=cDQDaZ8tj4igfgmO&t=9557)).
+But I've also found that handing over *too much* of my work to AI is so much less satisfying than "chiseling beautiful code poems out of the editor" ([2:39:17](https://youtu.be/vagyIcmIGOQ?si=cDQDaZ8tj4igfgmO&t=9557)).
 That's what I want, especially for personal projects, and that's what I feel like I can achieve with Swift.

 I took another look at the code for my Svelte site and did not see poetry.
 I saw long, ugly, inline Tailwind classes, large `script` and `head` blocks for even the most straightforward pages, and a project structure that works fine but that I simply find cumbersome.
 Granted, I chose to use Tailwind, and I'm not the world's greatest web developer—I'm sure there are much more poetic Svelte sites out there—but I was not going to be the one to write the next Svelte sonnet.